 Wisconsin's Digital Library was established in 2001 and is a shared, statewide collection of ebooks, audiobooks, magazines, and streaming video available for free to all Wisconsin public library card holders.
-Currently, Wisconsin's Digital Library is the collection of digital materials powered by OverDrive, but it may grow to include other digital products in the future.
+Currently, Wisconsin's Digital Library is the collection of digital materials powered by OverDrive and BiblioBoard.

-Do you need help using Wisconsin's Digital Library?
+Do you need help using OverDrive in Wisconsin's Digital Library?
 Here are some common questions and their answers for using the OverDrive interface, both on desktop and mobile devices.
-Also, you can consult OverDrive's very thorough Help articles.
+Also, you can consult OverDrive's very thorough Help articles as well as BiblioBoard's support page.
 If you aren't able to answer your question here, contact your local library for help!

-I'm brand new to Wisconsin's Digital Library.
+I'm brand new to Wisconsin's Digital Library in OverDrive.
 How do I get started?